 This is in contrast to Finnish and Estonian which share many obvious similarities in their vocabulary.

 The similarities between Hungarian and Finnish are less visible in their vocabulary, and more visible in the grammatical structures which are shared between these languages.

-It is rare for topics related to linguistics to make the news, but gender neutral pronouns is one of them.
+It is rare for topics related to linguistics to make the news, but gender-neutral pronouns are one of them.

-Finnish and Hungarian are both languages which do not have gendered pronouns.
+Finnish and Hungarian are both languages that do not have gendered pronouns.
 They only have gender-neutral pronouns.

 Finnish and Hungarian are among the languages with the most grammatical cases.
 Finnish has 15 grammatical cases and Hungarian has 18.

-Languages which have grammatical case systems use inflections (typically adding suffixes to words) in order to indicate the grammatical relationship between the different words in a sentence.
+Languages that have grammatical case systems use inflections (typically adding suffixes to words) to indicate the grammatical relationship between the different words in a sentence.

 The use of these inflections to indicate grammatical cases is not very familiar to many English speakers because English has mostly lost its grammatical case system over time.